natt96z/cybersac/docs/source/cyberclub.rst

 Sign Up For Our SAC Club Today!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 **Embark on exciting digital adventures by joining our gaming club, where immersive entertainment awaits.
-With our cutting-edge cybersecurity measures, rest assured that your gaming experience is protected from potential threats, ensuring a secure and fair online community for all members.**
+With our cutting-edge cybersecurity measures, rest assured that your gaming experience is protected from potential threats, ensuring a secure and fair online community for all members.(Powered by Google Forms)**

 .. raw:: HTML